SciFi Round Eight: Zombie Apocalypse

 Speed and Transmission

 Which brings up the problem of the transmission of the zombification.
 The zombies, regardless of speed, want to eat your brains.
 And in most cases, a zombie without a head isn’t going anywhere.
-So, assuming transmission via bites or other bodily fluids, the only people who get turned into zombies and not just eaten will be those slow and dumb enough to get bitten or scratched, but fast enough to get away afterwards.
+So, assuming transmission via bites or other bodily fluids, the only people who get turned into zombies and not just eaten will be those slow and unlucky enough to get bitten or scratched, but fast enough to get away afterwards.
 This is a big limit on infection.
 In order for the outbreak to spread, each zombie has to bite far more people than the one-per-two-days limit from the energy content of their muscles and also avoid getting eaten by fellow zombies.

 The Resident Evil series gets around all of this by having the virus become airborne or blood-borne depending on the situation.
 But then all of the characters that are fighting the zombies should have been infected as soon as they got into the same room as one.
 And of course those zombies are far too fast and too long-lived to be consistent.